Purpose of Bowtie Analysis in Aviation SMS

 - increase awareness to upper management of their risk management capabilities; and

-- offer assurance to accountable executive that risk is actively managed to ALARP.
+- offer assurance to accountable executive that risk is actively managed by ALARP.

 Challenges Using Bowtie Analysis in Aviation SMS